-Use these ideas for natural drain cleaner to get rid of that nasty stuff clogging your drain.
-Trust me, you can do it without all those chemicals!
+Use these homemade natural drain cleaner ideas to get rid of that nasty clog in your drain.
+Trust me, you can do it without the chemicals and yes, it works!

-I absolutely hate getting into the shower after working a long day outside and finding that the drain is clogged, again!
-I have long hair and I use a hair catcher to catch as much as I can, but some inevitably gets past that.
+I absolutely hate when I get into the shower after a long day of work and find a clog in the drain, again!
+I have long hair and I use a hair catcher to catch as much as I can, but some inevitably get past that.
 Then the scum from shampoo and conditioner starts to build up around that, creating clogging issues.
 Gross!

 Common Ways Drains Become Clogged

-If hair was the only problem in a clogged drain, an alkali could be used to destroy the hair.
+If hair was the only problem in a clogged drain, you could use an alkali to destroy the hair.
 But the oily and waxy nature of shampoo, conditioner, soap, body wash, deep hair treatment, etc., all goes down the drain and complicates the problem.
-Hair gets caught on pipe connections and drain fittings and all the rest sticks to the hair.
+The hair becomes caught on pipe connections and drain fittings, then the hair catches the other things.

-Added to the problem is the fact that drains are small compared to the water load that flows through them.
+Further, when you consider the water load that flows through them, the diameter of the drain pipes is too narrow.
 The average shower is over 8 minutes and uses nearly 20 gallons of water, most of which is cool by the time it hits the pipes.
 The average bath is more, usually around 30 gallons of water.